clarkmac/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-test repo for class work
+test repo for class work, much more to come.